tungnguyentu/trading/README.md

 - Trading disabled automatically when daily loss limit is reached
 - Position size limited to a percentage of account balance
 - Risk per trade limited to a percentage of account balance
+- Automatic handling of asset precision requirements
+- Market orders for immediate execution at best available price

+## Troubleshooting

+### Precision Error

+If you encounter the error "Precision is over the maximum defined for this asset", it means the quantity precision is too high for the asset you're trading.
+This can happen when:

+1. Your investment amount is too small
+2. The risk per trade is too small
+3. The asset price is too high

+The bot now automatically handles precision requirements for each asset by:
+1. Retrieving the correct precision requirements from Binance
+2. Adjusting position sizes to meet minimum quantity requirements
+3. Ensuring orders meet minimum notional value requirements
+4. Automatically retrying with adjusted precision if an error occurs

+If you still encounter precision errors, try these solutions:
+- Increase your investment amount (use the `--investment` flag)
+- Try a different trading pair with a lower price
+- Run in test mode first to verify settings (`--test` flag)

+### Minimum Position Size Requirements

+Binance has minimum requirements for order sizes:

+1. **Minimum Quantity**: Each trading pair has a minimum quantity (e.g., 0.001 for SOLUSDT)
+2. **Minimum Notional Value**: The order value (quantity × price) must exceed a minimum amount (e.g., $10)

+If your calculated position size is too small, you might see errors like:
+- "Quantity less than or equal to zero"
+- "Order value is below minimum notional"

+The bot now automatically handles these requirements by:
+1. Checking if the calculated position size meets minimum requirements
+2. Adjusting the position size upward if needed
+3. Using the minimum valid quantity as a fallback

+For high-priced assets like SOLUSDT (>$150), we recommend:
+- Using an investment amount of at least $100
+- Setting leverage to 20x
+- Using a risk per trade of at least 2%

+### Other Common Issues

+#### API Key Permissions
+Make sure your Binance API key has the correct permissions:
+- Read permissions for market data
+- Trading permissions for executing orders
+- If using futures, ensure futures trading is enabled for your API key

+#### Network Issues
+If you encounter connection errors, check your internet connection and Binance API status.

 ## Results and Reporting